 - The Inglis Folly was donated to the borough in 1909 by a Lt Col Inglis.
 It was originally a drinking fountain for horses.

 - The Old Pheasantry country house is run by a Children's Trust to provide a holiday home for disadvantaged children and special needs pupils.

-- A levy on coal was brought in to help pay for the rebuilding of London after the Great Fire of 1666.
-It was originally collected in the Port of London, but with the growth of road and rail transport, these cast-iron Coal Tax Posts were erected in the 1860s to mark the taxation boundary.
+- These cast-iron Coal Tax posts were erected in the 1860s to mark a taxation boundary.
+A levy on coal had been brought in to help pay for the rebuilding of London after the Great Fire of 1666, and with the growth of road and rail transport it was no longer practicable to collect it in the Port of London.
 There are several on the walk route.

 - Banstead Heath is one of four open areas which make up the Banstead Commons.
 A wily developer tried to buy up the land for house building in the late 19thC and was only stopped after a 13-year legal battle; as a result the Banstead Commons Conservators were established to preserve the area.

-- Walton Heath has been the venue for several major golf tournaments, including the 1981 Ryder Cup.
+- Walton Heath golf course has been the venue for several major golf tournaments, including the 1981 Ryder Cup.

 - The commemorative plaque marks the spot where Emily Davison suffered a fatal injury when she threw herself under the King's horse in the 1913 Derby.
-It was erected in June 2013 to mark the centenary of this event, an important moment in the history of the suffragette movement.
+It was erected in June 2013 to mark the centenary of this important event in the history of the suffragette movement.

 - The 12 acres of land for Rosebery Park were donated to the council by Lord Rosebery, Prime Minister from 1894-95.
 He was a prominent figure in British horseracing and owned The Durdans, in Chalk Lane.